Advertiser Disclosure

 Orlando International Airport security checkpoint.
 Image Credit: Greater Orlando Aviation Authority

-All departure concourses in the main terminal require passengers to ride the APM, with no pedestrian walkways between the concourses.
+All departure concourses in terminals A and B require passengers to ride the people movers, and there are no pedestrian walkways between them.
 Walking is only possible if your connecting flight is from the same concourse or the other concourse on the same side of the airport.

-Each security checkpoint provides access to 2 concourses, so if you needed to connect from Concourse 3 to Concourse 1, then you could disembark the APM from Concourse 3 and take the APM straight out to Concourse 1.
-This excludes international flight arrivals, as these passengers are required to clear customs and immigration.
+Each security checkpoint provides access to 2 concourses, so if you needed to connect from Concourse 3 to Concourse 1, you could disembark the people mover from Concourse 3 and take it straight out to Concourse 1.
+This excludes passengers who are required to collect checked luggage in between flights.

 These are the minimum and maximum walking distances inside the concourse: